shafeehhecker/HaulSync-InPlant/README.md

 - Docker Compose v2+
 - *(Optional)* Running HaulSync core instance for shared master data
 - *(Optional)* ERP system with REST API or webhook support for GR/PO sync
+- Dedicated app in play store (Kotlin) shall be provided for enterprice users post consultation from implimentation engineers of Haulsync

 ### 1. Clone the repository